takara9/vagrant-k8s/README.md

 *** WARNING ***

-This repository is no longer maintenance. please move https://github.com/takara9/vagrant-kubernetes
+This repository is no longer maintenanced. please move https://github.com/takara9/vagrant-kubernetes